ku-sldg/plih/_ids/2-Adding-Environments.md

     x+y-4
 {% endhighlight %}

 After the second `in`, the environment contains bindings for both `y` and `x`.
 As we will see later, order is important here.
-New bindings are always added to the front of the environment.
+New bindings are always added to the beginning of the environment.

 Now we are ready to evaluate the body of the innermost `bind`.
 The interpreter evaluates each identifier by simply looking it up in the current environment: